-The Group's operations are subject to a number of risks, which are formally reviewed by the Board in a regular and systematic manner.
+The Group's operations are subject to several risks, which are formally reviewed by the Board in a regular and systematic manner.
 The risks are identified and assessed on the basis of the likelihood of occurrence and the severity of the impact on the Group's business model and strategy.
-The Group then implement processes and controls to appropriately manage and mitigate these risks.
+The Group then implements processes and controls to appropriately manage and mitigate these risks.
 The principal business risks currently affecting the Group are set out below: